Autism Dialogue Network Programme 2018. #AD18

 There’s a total of only 25 seats for each of the six sessions and depending on how things look after the first three sessions, some more places may be opened up for the second three sessions (autistic people only).

 Each dialogue session will be held in Sheffield, UK and run from 1pm to 5pm.
-We understand this is a fairly long session, which is why we will be selecting a comfortable, autism-friendly room and provide quality refreshments for the break (3pm – 3.15pm).
+We understand this is a fairly long session, which is why we have a comfortable, autism-friendly room and with refreshments available for the break (3pm – 3.15pm).
 Sessions are generally found to be enjoyable and engaging.
 This series has delegates coming from a wide range of interesting backgrounds and places, not usually found together.

 The sessions will be fully guided and the standard layout is chairs in a circle with up to twenty-five other adults.
 AD18 FAQ here.